spujadas/elk-docker/README.md

 - 5601 (Kibana web interface).
 - 9200 (Elasticsearch JSON interface).
-- 5000 (Logstash server, receives logs from logstash forwarders – see the [Forwarding logs](#forwarding-logs) section below).
+- 5000 (Logstash server, receives logs from logstash forwarders – see the *[Forwarding logs](#forwarding-logs)* section below).

 **Note** – The image also exposes Elasticsearch's transport interface on port 9300.
 Use the `-p 5300:5300` option with the `docker` command above to publish it.

 **Note** – Logstash includes a web interface, but it is not started in this Docker image.
+See the *[Starting Logstash's web interface](#starting-logstash-web)* section below for guidance on how to extend the base image to start it.

 The figure below shows how the pieces fit together.